GioMjds/Savoury/Savoury.md

 4\. **Data Silos \& Disorganization**

 \- Recipes are scattered across countless websites, apps, and even physical notebooks.
-This creates a data silo problem where a user's culinary knowledge is fragmented and disorganized.
+This creates a data silos problem where a user's culinary knowledge is fragmented and disorganized.
 Savoury centralizes this information, creating a single, organized hub for all of a user's recipes and culinary inspiration.